artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > if the monster's stepmother, beautiful Eriboea
 > had not sent for Hermes, and out of the cauldron
 > Hermes stole him away---the War-god breathing his last,
 > all but broken down by the ruthless iron chains.
+(5.387--91)
-> = Book 5.418, Fagles
+> =

-## Rituals
+## Rituals and Customs

 The Greeks believed that the gods enjoyed and demanded animal sacrifices and libations:

-> I [Zeus] honor sacred Ilium most with my immortal heart:
+> "I [Zeus] honor sacred Ilium most with my immortal heart:
 > Priam and men of Priam who hurls the strong ash spear.
 > Never once did my altar lack its share of victims,
 > winecups tipped and the deep smoky savor.
 These,
 > these are the gifts we claim---they are our rights."
+(4.46--9)
+> =

+And there were some expectations that the gods would respect their sacrifices.
+For example after Zeus turns the tide of battle in Book 8, Agamemnon begins a prayer with this:

+> "Father Zeus, when did you ever strike a mighty king
+> with such mad blindness---then tear away his glory?
+Not once,
+> I swear, did I pass some handsome shrine of yours,
+> sailing my oar-swept ship on our fatal voyage here,
+> but on each I burned the fat and thighs of oxen,
+> longing to raze Troy's sturdy walls to the roots."
+(8.234--41)
-> = Book 4.45--47, Fagles
+> =

 The most clearly described animal sacrifice occurs near the beginning of the Iliad: